RyanParsley/yourpalryan/_drafts/bookties.md

 Clean potato pot.
 Fill half way with water and bring to boil.

 Drop a few in the boiling water until they float (15-20min).
-Batch about 1 layer to not croud.
+Batch about 1 layer to not crowd.

 Take each batch out back to the cookie sheets for now.
 Let cool.